How to Fix Too Much Garlic In Pesto

 If you're the unfortunate owner of a shop-bought pesto that contains too much garlic, your options are limited but not catastrophic.
 Let's start by looking at some of the suggestions you'll find online.

-A common recommendation is to add more base ingredients (basil, cheese, oil, etc.), effectively diluting the percentage of garlic in the sauce.
-The trouble is that it rather negates the point of buying pre-made pesto in the first place.
+A standard recommendation is to add more base ingredients (basil, cheese, oil, etc.), effectively diluting the percentage of garlic in the sauce.
+However, this somewhat negates the point of buying pre-made pesto in the first place.

-If you've got a pesto that's quite chunky, then the simplest solution is to identify any little pieces of garlic and remove them.
+If your pesto is quite chunky, the simplest solution is to identify any little pieces of garlic and remove them.
 However, many store-bought pesto sauces are pureed into a smooth, homogeneous paste, making this usually impossible.

 If we were working with a tomato sauce, we'd recommend simmering it to deactivate the enzymes responsible for garlic's sharpness, but because pesto is a proudly raw sauce, we can't condone doing that.

-Another thing we don't recommend is trying to mask the garlic with a stronger flavor, like chili, onion, or extra herbs.
-It’s a pity to have to counterbalance a flavor you don’t like with another assertive one just to cover it up.
+We also don't recommend masking the garlic with a more robust flavour, like chilli, onion, or extra herbs.
+It's a pity to have to counterbalance a flavour you don't like with another assertive one just to cover it up.

 Some people swear by adding a creamy ingredient like crème fraîche, yogurt, or butter.
 This method undoubtedly works well to mellow the garlic flavour, but we find that these kinds of ingredients turn the pesto into a sauce that doesn't really resemble pesto at all.

-The solution: fix too much garlic with a little acidity and sweetness
+The solution: fix too much garlic with a bit of acidity and sweetness

 What we do recommend is our go-to method for mellowing the overly garlicky taste of pesto: adding a touch of acidity and sweetness.

-Acid (normally in the form of lemon juice or vinegar) denatures allicin, the source of garlic's spiciness.
+Acid (generally lemon juice or vinegar) denatures allicin, the source of garlic's spiciness.
 Make sure you add it sparingly, or you'll switch from complaining about your sauce being too garlicky to it being too sour.
-Adding a little sweetness (normally sugar or honey) takes the edge off garlic's pungency and balances the acidity at the same time.
+Adding a little sweetness (usually sugar or honey) removes garlic's pungency and balances the acidity simultaneously.